-- 1. Enable the tool by clicking the tool-bar button, or by pressing Ctrl+A. A message will appear at the bottom of the screen to tell you that the tool is active. - 2.
-Drag a line from the first point to the second point using the left mouse button - 3.
-To clear the measurement, click the right mouse button - 4.
+- 1. Enable the tool by clicking the tool-bar button , or by pressing +A. A message will appear at the bottom of the screen to tell you that the tool is active. - 2.
+Drag a line from the first point to the second point using the left mouse button. - 3.
+To measure to a different endpoint, click the right mouse button. - 4.
 To deactivate the angle measure tool, press the tool-bar button again, or press Ctrl + A on the keyboard.

 In the configuration dialog, you can configure if you want to have distances given on the rotating sphere, or in horizontal (alt-azimuthal) coordinates.
 You can also link one point to the resting horizon, the other to the sky and observe how angles change.
+You can choose where to display the measurement.